My complaints policy

 What will happen next?

 1. On receipt of your complaint I will send you a letter acknowledging your complaint and might invite you to a meeting to discuss your concerns.
 I will open a file for your complaint in my system and will examine the file on the work that this practice has been doing for you.
-I would look to acknowledge your complaint within two working days of receiving it and will complete my initial examination within 14 working days.
+I would look to acknowledge your complaint within five working days of receiving it and will complete my initial examination within 15 working days.

 2. I might then invite you to a meeting or write to you to ask for further information.
 Alternatively I might write to you setting out our views on the situation and proposing any redress that would seem to be appropriate.
 I will aim to write to you with my views and any suggestions within seven working days of completing my investigations.